 Welcome to the website for Canadian military justice reform.

 Canadian military justice is a product of seventeenth century England.
 In many ways it continues to reflect its medieval beginnings with its emphasis on summary trials, or military justice dispensed by commanding officer (CO).
-Until Bill C-77 (An Act to amend the National Defence Act and to make related and consequential amendments to other Acts) received Royal Assent on 21 June 2019, the CO, with only several hours training in military justice as part of a much larger series of presentations about the legal aspects of service in this appointment, was given the authority to conduct summary trials and impose punishments up to and including 30 days incarceration and a criminal record for a non-criminal military infraction.
-Even though the accused can be denied his/her liberty for a month, the person is not permitted to be represented by a lawyer.
-As there is no transcript taken of the proceedings, there can be no appeal.
+While Bill C-77 (An Act to amend the National Defence Act and to make related and consequential amendments to other Acts) received Royal Assent on 21 June 2019, the Judge Advocate General took another three years, until 20 June 2022, to prepare the provisions of the Act for implementation.
+In addition to the Declaration of “Victims Rights, the Summary Hearing process, and other key changes to the Military Justice System” remained in abeyance, including retaining the summary trial process in which the Commanding Officer, with only several hours training in military justice as part of a much larger series of presentations about the legal aspects of service in this appointment, retained the authority to conduct summary trials and impose punishments up to and including 30 days incarceration and a criminal record for a non-criminal military infraction.
+A number of Canadian Forces’ members were sentenced to detention for the three years following Royal Assent to Bill C-77.
+However, the accused is not permitted to be represented by a lawyer and there is no transcript taken of the proceedings, so there can be no appeal.

 In any other part of Canadian society this would be a denial of the most fundamental human rights.

-Bill C-77 eliminated summary trials, replacing them with “summary hearings” which removed detention and the potential for a criminal record from the list of punishments that an accused could face.
+Bill C-77 removed the potential for a criminal record from the list of punishments that an accused could face.
 This piece of legislation finally extended the protections and safeguards comparable to the Canadian Victims Bill of Rights to victims of crime committed by military members.

 But . . .